Tariq Aziz: Iran–Iraq War

-Since Saddam rarely left country, he appointed Aziz as the minister of foreign affairs in 1983, replacing Sa'dun Hammadi.
+Since Saddam rarely left the country, he appointed Aziz as the minister of foreign affairs in 1983, replacing Sa'dun Hammadi.
 Aziz managed to win support from the United States during the Iran–Iraq War and met then United States president Ronald Reagan in 1984.
 Aziz accompanied Saddam during a visit on 19–20 December 1983 from Donald Rumsfeld, then Ronald Reagan's special envoy to the Middle East.
 Rumsfeld later became the American Secretary of Defense and led the coalition forces against Iraq in 2003.

 India, which had good relations with both Iran and Iraq, maintained neutrality in the conflict and urged both sides to cease hostilities.
 The 7th Summit of the Non-Aligned Movement was to be held in New Delhi in 1983.
 On 9 February 1982, Aziz traveled to India, met the Indian Minister of External Affairs, P.V.
 Narasimha Rao and held talks regarding Iran's presence at the summit.
-Aziz said that he hopes Iran will attend the conference.
-The two countries have been at war for more than a year.
+Aziz said that he hoped Iran would attend the conference.
+The two countries had been at war for more than a year.

 Aziz acknowledged that Iraq used chemical weapons in the war, but insisted that Iran was the first to use them.

 He told reporters at the airport that Iraq sought an end to the 16-month war, along their border.
 Aziz was part of the Iraqi delegation led by Saddam.
 However, tight security was maintained, due to an assassination plan by the Islamic Dawa Party.
 Later, Aziz attended several Non-Aligned Movement summits, representing Iraq.
 Aziz negotiated with France to buy fighter planes and established an economic alliance with the former Soviet Union.
 In 1988 he traveled to Geneva, Switzerland, to negotiate a treaty to end the Iran-Iraq War.